-- Headteacher
+- Head of School

 - NLLT Board

 - Staff

 - Pupils

 - Local Governing Body

-Northern Lights Learning Trust has zero tolerance with incidents regarded to be bullying.
+Hart Primary School has zero tolerance with incidents regarded to be bullying.

 The school takes a very serious view of bullying.
 The Government defines bullying as

 'Behaviour by an individual or group, usually repeated over time, that intentionally hurts another individual or group either physically or emotionally'.